Updated - Sep 10th, 2021

 Adult dogs don’t necessarily eat all that differently from puppies.
 However, puppy formulas are designed to support the rapid growth and development of dogs in their early years.

-A puppy recipe for pet food will include more calories per serving, for instance.
+A puppy recipe for pet food will include more calories per serving, for instance, and different levels of phosphorus and calcium than adult foods.
 Vets recommend switching to adult dog food once your puppy has reached their full height.

 Canned food vs. dry dog food: does it matter?